jfzhouyoo/Supporter/README.md

 ### Dialogue Coherence Reward Models

-- The trained Dialogue Coherence Reward Models is already provided at [Google Driven].
+- The trained Dialogue Coherence Reward Models is already provided at [Google Driven](https://drive.google.com/file/d/1JpR37D_IHt_FYwY49pI-Q4SO7bjXQ6iG/view?usp=sharing).
 - Download [bert-base-cased](https://huggingface.co/bert-base-cased), and put it into the `rewards/bert`

 - If you want to train the Dialogue Coherence Reward Models yourself: